MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 MicroEJ Format: Custom
 ======================

+A custom format embeds a buffer whose data are VEE Port specific.
+This data may be:

+* a pixel buffer whose encoding is different than display, standard and grayscale formats,
+* a buffer which is not a pixel buffer.

+This format is identified by a specific format value, between 0 and 7: see xxxx custom format = formats between 0 and 7; link to microui class xxxx

+From Image Engine point of view, the format stays a MicroEJ format, readable by the Image Engine Renderer.
+However it requires an implementation of some Abstraction Layer APIs to draw this kind of images.

 XXX TODO XXX

-* custom format = formats between 0 and 7; link to microui class
 * can be used as MicroUI image like standard images
 * how to create it at compile time: cf chapter  "MicroEJ Custom Format" in uiImageGenerator
    * sim: have to decode: cf xxx